da-nial/ComputerNetworks-Exercises/readme.md

 This repository contains the code and documentation for three practical projects completed for the Computer Networks course.

-A complete description of each project can be found in the `docs/instructions.pdf` and `docs/report.pdf` files for each respective project. (in Persian)
+Complete documentation for each project can be found in the `docs/instructions.pdf` and `docs/report.pdf` files in their directory. (in Persian)

 ## Project 1: Chat Application